EvoEGF-Mol: Evolving Exponential Geodesic Flow for Structure-based Drug Design: Introduction

 \section{Introduction}

 Structure-Based Drug Design (SBDD) aims to design bioactive ligands with high binding affinity for specific protein targets\cite{du2024machine, ferreira2015molecular}.
-To overcome the vast chemical space and biophysical constraints involved, deep generative models have emerged as a superior alternative to brute-force searching, allowing for the direct de novo design of target-specific molecules\cite{isert2023structure, cremer2024pilot}.
+To overcome the vast chemical space and biophysical constraints involved, deep generative models have emerged as an alternative to brute-force searching, allowing for the direct de novo design of target-specific molecules\cite{isert2023structure, cremer2024pilot}.

 Modeling the joint distribution of continuous atomic positions and discrete topologies remains a central challenge in molecular generation\cite{qu2024molcraft}.
-Current SBDD methods favor non-autoregressive frameworks, such as Diffusion Models and Flow Matching (FM)\citep{cremer2025flowr, zhang2024flexsbdd}, yet often treat coordinates and atom types as independent variables.
-This decoupled approach ignores the fundamental link between chemical identity and 3D geometry.
-By enforcing independent diffusion trajectories, these models risk a modality mismatch, ultimately failing to capture the structural-chemical synergy essential for effective drug design\cite{qiu2025piloting}.
+Current SBDD methods favor non-autoregressive frameworks, such as Diffusion Models and Flow Matching (FM)\citep{cremer2025flowr, zhang2024flexsbdd}, yet they often use separately designed probability paths for continuous coordinates and discrete atom types.
+Such designs risk inducing a modality mismatch, where geometric coordinates are driven toward convergence while chemical identities remain weakly determined, thereby failing to capture the structural-chemical synergy essential for effective drug design \cite{qiu2025piloting}.

-We adopt an information-geometric perspective and treat target molecular samples as Dirac distributions, and the whole molecular data distribution is defined as their aggregate, with similarity measured by the Fisher Information Metric.
-Many distributions used in molecular modeling—such as Gaussian distributions for atomic coordinates and categorical or Dirichlet distributions for atom and bond types—belong to the exponential family.
-Modeling each molecular component within this family allows the entire molecule to be represented as a unified composite exponential-family distribution.
+We adopt an information-geometric perspective to model molecular data within a unified probabilistic framework.
+In this formulation, each molecule is represented by a product of exponential-family components, where different molecular components are assigned appropriate distributional forms.
+Specifically, atomic coordinates are typically described by Gaussian distributions, while atom and bond types are modeled using categorical or Dirichlet distributions; all of these belong to the exponential family.
+From this viewpoint, each molecular sample can be viewed as a Dirac distribution, and the full molecular dataset can be interpreted as the collection of these distributions on the statistical manifold.
+Similarity between molecules is then naturally quantified using the Fisher Information Metric, which provides a principled geometric measure over the underlying distribution space.